-Another visit to check on the Consulate in Barcelona.
-This time I was able to fit in some sightseeing.
+This is another of my visits to check on the U.S. Consulate in Barcelona.
+This time I was able to fit in some sightseeing after work.

-I rode up to Barcelona on the AVE (bullet train).
-One of the things I really like about the AVE is that it is absolutely on time.
+I traveled to Barcelona from Madrid on the AVE (bullet train).
+The best thing about the AVE is that it is absolutely on time.
 If one’s ticket states the train departs at 06:30, it departs at 06:30!
-The seats on board are roomy and comfortable.
+The seats onboard are roomy and comfortable.
 There are some significant differences between train travel and air travel, such as no metal detectors.
 All they have is an x-ray machine.
 There are no luggage weight restrictions.
 Boarding is a breeze.
 Prior to departing the station, free headsets and newspapers are distributed.
 In the Preferente class, they even distribute a meal.
-This is by far my favorite way to travel.
+This is by far the best way to travel.

-I walked from the Hotel Claris to the Sagrada Familia church.
-One of the famous sons of Barcelona is the architect Gaudi.
+Once in Barcelona, I checked into the Hotel Claris.
+When I had some free time, I decided to walk to the Sagrada Família church.
+It is not a long-distance, only about 2.7 kilometers (1.7 miles) roundtrip.
+One of the famous sons of Barcelona is the architect, Antoni Gaudí.
 He had a very different and unique style.
-Possibly the crowning jewel of his career is the Sagrada Familia.
-It was begun in 1882.
-It has not yet been completed.
+Possibly the crowning jewel of his career is the Sagrada Família.
+It was begun in 1882 and is not yet complete.

-It was a very hot day, so after I toured the church, I stopped at a nearby sidewalk cafe and had a cold beer.
+It was a very hot day, so after I toured the church, I stopped at a nearby sidewalk café for a cold beer and water.

-With the other afternoon I had available, I went down to the port area after work.
-There is a very prominent monument to Christopher Columbus.
-That is directly across from the Port of Barcelona building.
+On the other afternoon I had available, I went down to the port area after work.
+Near the port is a very prominent monument to Christopher Columbus.
+IT is directly across from the Port of Barcelona building.
 While I was there, I saw a ferry coming in from the Balearic islands.
 I enjoyed watching the ferry maneuver to the dock.
-As I continued along the port area, I came across a sculpture done by Joan Miro.
+As I continued along the port area, I came across a large sculpture done by Joan Miro.
 It was a very colorful piece.

 From the port area, I walked into the Gothic Quarter.
 One of the first things I came across was the Santa Maria del Mar Basilica.
 According to what I have read, this church is actually mentioned in city documents dating back to the 900’s.
 Apparently, what one sees today was begun in about 1329.
 The ages of some of the sights in Europe just amaze me.